 Quickset date adjustment (crown position 2): Set the crown to position 2 and turn it counter-clockwise until the correct date appears in the date display window.
 Please take care to fasten the crown after making adjustments.

 To protect the movement from moisture, ensure that the crown is always pushed back in fully after setting the time.
 After exposure to seawater, your watch should be rinsed carefully with room temperature water and dried with a soft cloth.
 To maintain water resistance, avoid contact with harsh chemicals, heat or pressure in hot tubs, chlorine, and products such as lotions or perfumes as these can damage the integrity of the seals.
 Water resistance testing should be performed at least once per year if your timepiece is regularly exposed to wet environments.
 The water resistance of a timepiece is not a permanent characteristic and can be affected by the external environment and wear and tear.
 Our canvas straps are waterproof and can be rinsed in clean freshwater and air-dried.
 Leather straps are finely crafted from natural materials and should not be exposed to water or liquids that may damage them and cause premature wear.

 Avoid placing your watch on or near electronics that contain magnets or can generate powerful magnetic fields (i.e. speakers, televisions, x-ray equipment).
 Avoid thermal or other types of unnecessary shocks.
+Avoid dropping timepiece or hitting it.
 Avoid excessive heat or excessive cold.
 The mechanical movement is designed to withstand temperatures between 14°F and 104°F. Outside this range of temperatures, lubricants in the movement can be damaged.